visual-layer/visuallayer/README.md

 Now that you've seen the issues with the dataset, you can visualize them on screen.
 There are two options to visualize the dataset issues.

 > **Option 1** - Using the Visual Layer Cloud Platform - Provides an extensive capability to view, group, sort, and filter the dataset issues.
-Sign up for free.
+[Sign-up](https://app.visual-layer.com) for free.

 > **Option 2** - In Jupyter notebook - Provides a limited but convenient way to view the dataset without leaving your notebook.